Carrots: Everything You Need to Know

 Cooked carrots make an excellent vegetable side dish, and they are often served with cream sauce, glazed, or dressed with a little brown sugar and butter.

-According to the Canadian Nutrient File, raw carrots contain a great number of your daily-recommended intake of nutrients: over 130% of Vitamin A, 17% of Vitamin K, 10% of Vitamin C, 10% of fibre (2.4 g), 9% of potassium, 8% of folate, 5% of magnesium, and 256 µg of the antioxidant lutein and zeaxanthin.
+According to the Canadian Nutrient File, 100 g of raw carrots contain a great number of your daily-recommended intake of nutrients: over 130% of Vitamin A, 17% of Vitamin K, 10% of Vitamin C, 10% of fibre (2.4 g), 9% of potassium, 8% of folate, 5% of magnesium, and 256 µg of the antioxidant lutein and zeaxanthin.